-The King's University participates in the Advanced Placement (AP) Program of The College Board.
+TKU participates in the Advanced Placement (AP) Program of The College Board.
 Credit will be awarded for the AP tests listed in the following chart.
 No credit will be awarded for AP tests that are not listed.
 Letter grades are not given in any course for which credit is granted.
-These credits may be used to satisfy degree requirements, but do not apply to the 25-percentcredit-hour residency requirement.
+These credits may be used to satisfy degree requirements, but do not apply to the 25-percent- credit-hour residency requirement.